patientslikeme/simple_jsonapi_rails/README.md

 ### Create and update actions

-Incoming JSON:API documents can be parsed into a more Rails-friendly structure by calling **`jsonapi_deserialize`** in the controller class.
+Incoming JSON API documents can be parsed into a more Rails-friendly structure by calling **`jsonapi_deserialize`** in the controller class.

 `jsonapi_deserialize` converts this incoming document ...